 The Statehouse cemetery holds a mix of traditional and haphazard burials.
 In some graves, the bodies were face down, on their sides, or bent to fit too small a grave shaft.
 At least three people were buried still clothed, as shown by buttons and personal items that might have been in a pocket.

 Bones of another sort — the remains of meals the colonists once ate — are vital clues.
 The colonists were frantic for food.
 After they ran out of provisions, they consumed meats they would never have willingly swallowed otherwise.
 First they slaughtered their horses.
 Faced with starvation, they ate dogs, cats, and rats — animals that had come to Jamestown as passengers on English ships — and even snakes.

 In the fort's trash pits, many bones of once taboo foods show butchering marks.
 One colonist wrote that some of the starving resorted to digging up corpses for food.
-Evidence of this has yet to be found.
+Careful study of "Jane's" skeleton reveals evidence of suvival cannibalism.

 Bones can sometimes pinpoint and prove an event in history.
 Archaeologists also recovered remains of a particular bird species from the early trash pits at Jamestown.
 These birds could have come only from one place.
 The island of Bermuda is the only native habitat of the Bermuda petrel, or cahow.

 These small petrel bones mark a crucial turning point.
 In May 1610, more colonists and supply ships from Bermuda landed in Jamestown.
 In journals written four hundred years ago, the survivng colonists credited their coming with saving the settlement from starvation and abandonment.

 [ TOP ]